tensorflow/minigo/README.md

 pip3 install virtualenvwrapper
 ```

-Install Tensorflow
+Install TensorFlow
 ------------------
-Start by installing Tensorflow and the dependencies, optionally into a
-virtualenv if you so choose.
-First:
+First set up and enter your virtualenv.
+Then start by installing TensorFlow and
+the dependencies:

 ```
 pip3 install -r requirements.txt
 ```

-Then, you must either install CUDA 8.0 (See Tensorflow documentation).
+If you wish to run on GPU you must install CUDA 8.0 or later (see TensorFlow
+documentation).

-If you don't have a GPU, you can downgrade
+If you don't want to run on GPU or don't have one, you can downgrade:

 ```
 pip3 uninstall tensorflow-gpu
 pip3 install tensorflow
 ```

-or just install the cpu-requirements.
+Or just install the CPU requirements:

 ```
 pip3 install -r requirements-cpu.txt